gradle/gradle/design-docs/component-metadata.md

 - `@Mutate` is not documented or included in default imports.
 - Rules that accept a closure should allow no args, as the subject is made available as the delegate.
 - Rules that accept a closure should allow the first arg to be untyped.
-- DSL decoration should add Action and Closure overloads for a method that accepts a rule source.
-- Error message for a badly-formed module id could be improved.
-- Inconsistent error messages for badly-formed rule class.

 ## Story: Build reports reasons for failure to resolve due to custom component selection rules